Intent

 Through pupil voice we will see:

-• Pupils make links across History that they have learnt in their time at Highwood.
+- Pupils make links across History knowledge that they have learnt in their time at Highwood.

 Through learning walks we will see:

-• Pupils discussing their learning and explain how it links to previous lessons.
+- Pupils discussing their learning and explaining how it links to previous lessons.

-• A clear sequence of lessons that allow pupils to acquire knowledge and use this to answer their big questions.
+- A clear sequence of lessons that allow pupils to acquire knowledge.

 In the pupil’s learning we will see: